simonmichael/hledger_site/src/balancing-the-accounting-equation.md

 Or, use `--infer-equity` to do this temporarily at report time.

+Or, converting all amounts to cost may be another solution - try adding `-B`.

 #### 3. Rounding difference between recorded @ cost and calculated --infer-equity postings
 `--infer-equity` is convenient but it tends to expose inaccuracies in the recorded @ prices, causing small non-zero values in the total.
 You